Wobin/Clear-Da-Boom/README.md

 ## How it works

-At load it caches, then blanks, the `vfx`/`scalable_vfx` fields on the six Ogryn explosion templates.
-No hooks; the change is applied per-detonation by the engine, so toggling a setting takes effect immediately with no restart.
+It hooks the engine's explosion routine (`Explosion.create_husk_explosion`) and, for the six targeted Ogryn explosions, skips only the particle spawn while letting sound, damage, and everything else run untouched.
+It never alters the explosion templates themselves, so the game still loads every effect normally and toggling a setting takes effect immediately with no restart and no risk of a missing-particle crash.

 ## Install